FeedbackSTS-Det: Sparse Frames-Based Spatio-Temporal Semantic Feedback Network for Moving Infrared Small Target Detection: EXPERIMENT

 \subsubsection{Metrics}

 In this paper, we adopt a mainstream evaluation framework \cite{zhang2023attention, li2022dense} for infrared small target detection models, incorporating pixel-level metrics (Intersection over Union (IoU), F-measure, False Alarm Rate (Fa)) and object-level metrics (Detection Rate (Pd), along with the Receiver Operating Characteristic (ROC)).
-In experiments, the threshold for object-level evaluation is typically set at 0.5.